How to Remain Safe in an Electrical Storm

 Contact Lippolis Electric for More Lightning Safety Tips

-As a reputable electrical contractor that has been serving Westchester County with distinction for more than 30 years, Lippolis Electric is a valuable source of information regarding how to stay safe from lightning indoors.
-Contact us to learn more today!
+As a reputable electrical contractor who has distinguishedly served Westchester County for more than 40 years, Lippolis Electric is a valuable source of information on how to stay safe from lightning indoors.
+Contact us to learn more!

 Please note that your appointment is not set until confirmed by Lippolis Electric shortly after you've submitted the form.